 Under SOCPA Standards, the Group recorded its liability under Employee Benefit based on regulatory requirements.
 In order to determine the liability under IFRS Standards, the Group performed detailed actuarial valuation of its Employee Benefits.
 Consequently, reduction of expense for the period has been reversed from profit or loss for the period.
-The detailed workings are shown in note no. 11.
+The detailed workings are shown in note no. 13.

-h.
-Creditors, accrued and other payables
+b.
+Account payables, accrued and other payables

-Payables to related parties have been shown as separate line item under creditors for fair presentation.
+Payables to related parties have been shown as separate line item under account payables for fair presentation.

-Advances to supplier are shown as separate line item under Advances, Deposits and prepayments, reclassified from Creditors for fair presentation.
+Advances to supplier are shown as separate line item under Advances, Deposits and prepayments, reclassified from Account payables for fair presentation.

-(A Saudi Joint Stock Company) NOTES TO THE CONDENSED INTERIM CONSOLIDATED FINANCIAL STATEMENTS For the period from January 01, 2017 to September 30, 2017 (UNAUDITED)
+(A Saudi Joint Stock Company) NOTES TO THE CONSOLIDATED FINANCIAL STATEMENTS For the year ended December 31, 2017